Bid'ah: Against bidah

 Ali ibn Abi Talib, of the Rashidun (rightly guided Caliphs), said; "He who innovates or gives protection to an innovator, there is a curse of Allah and that of His angels and that of the whole humanity upon him."
 Abdullah ibn Umar said: "Every innovation is misguidance, even if the people see it as something good."

-Abd Allah ibn Abbas, a companion of the Prophet and early Islamic scholar also said: "Indeed the most detestable of things to Allah are the innovations."
+Abd Allah ibn Abbas (619–687 CE), a companion of Muhammad and early Islamic scholar also said: "Indeed the most detestable of things to Allah are the innovations."
 Sufyan al-Thawri, a tabi'i Islamic scholar, Hafiz and jurist, mentions: "Innovation is more beloved to Iblees than sin, since a sin may be repented for but innovation is not repented for."
 He also said, "Whoever listens to an innovator has left the protection of Allāh and is entrusted with the innovation."

 A person once sent salaam to Abdullah ibn Umar who replied: "I do not accept his salaam, as this person has innovated by becoming Qadariyah (A sect which does not believe in destiny.")

-Al-Fudayl ibn 'Iyad is reputed to have said: "I met the best of people, all of them Salafi and they used to forbid from accompanying the people of innovation."
-Hasan al-Basri mentions: "Do not sit with the people of innovation and desires, nor argue with them, nor listen to them".
+Al-Fudayl ibn 'Iyad (died 803 CE) is reputed to have said: "I met the best of people, all of them people of the Sunnah, and they used to forbid from accompanying the people of innovation."

+Early scholar Hasan al-Basri (642-728 CE) mentions: "Do not sit with the people of innovation and desires, nor argue with them, nor listen to them".

 Ibraaheem ibn Maysarah mentions: "Whoever honours an innovator has aided in the destruction of Islam."

-Al-Hasan ibn 'Ali al-Barbahari mentions: "The innovators are like scorpions.
+Al-Hasan ibn 'Ali al-Barbahari (867-941 CE) mentions: "The innovators are like scorpions.
 They bury their heads and bodies in the sand and leave their tails out.
 When they get the chance they sting; the same with the innovators who conceal themselves amongst the people, when they are able, they do what they desire."

 Abu Haatim said: "A sign of the people of innovation is their battling against the people of Narrations."

-Abu 'Uthmaan as-Saaboonee said: "The signs of the people of innovation are clear and obvious.
+Abu Uthman al-Sabuni (983-1057 CE) said: "The signs of the people of innovation are clear and obvious.
 The most apparent of their signs is their severe enmity for those who carry the reports of the Prophet."

-Various views differentiating good and bad bid'ah

-Jabir ibn Abd Allah narrated "...The Prophet said: He who introduced some good (precedent) practice in Islam which was followed after him (by people) he would be assured of reward like one who followed it, without their rewards being diminished in any respect.
-And he who introduced some evil practice in Islam which had been followed subsequently (by others), he would be required to bear the burden like that of one who followed this (evil practice) without theirs being diminished in any respect.
+Ahmad Sirhindi (1564 – 1624/1625 CE) has explained about Bid'ah in his letter, that according to his view, Bid'ah are the opposite of Sunnah or Hadith traditions of Muhammad.